Montreal Road McDonald's employee contracts COVID-19 | CBC News

 The employee last worked on April 4

-An employee at the McDonald's restaurant at 594 Montreal Rd. has tested positive for COVID-19.
+An employee at the McDonald's restaurant at 594 Montreal Rd. in Ottawa has tested positive for COVID-19.

 "Local health authorities confirmed this report," a press release from the fast food company states.